mts-soft/sql-infer/README.md

 Infer whether the output type is nullable or not to the extent possible.

-This currently works for queries that only use inner/left/right/cross joins and queries that return a column as is without any modification.

 ### Precise Output Datatypes

-Infer additional information relating to the datatype.
+Infer additional information relating to the datatype to the extent possible.

 - with/without timezone for Timestamp and Time
 - Char and VarChar lengths
 - Decimal precision and precision radix

-This currently works for queries that only use inner/left/right/cross joins and queries that return a column as is without any modification.